Need to talk? Call 1800 882 436.

 No flotation device is a replacement for adult supervision in and around water.
 At best, they can help a child become more familiar and to build confidence with being in water.
 They are not for safety.

-When should my baby learn to swim?
+When should my child learn to swim?

 Where can I go to learn resuscitation?